2018 Monte-Carlo Masters – Singles

-Two-time defending champion Rafael Nadal defeated Kei Nishikori in the final, 6–3, 6–2, to win the singles tennis title at the 2018 Monte-Carlo Masters.
+Two-time defending champion Rafael Nadal defeated Kei Nishikori in the final, 6–3, 6–2 to win the singles tennis title at the 2018 Monte-Carlo Masters.
 It was his record-extending 11th Monte-Carlo Masters title and his record 31st Masters title.
+Nadal also became the first man in the Open Era to win 11 titles at the same tournament.
 By winning the title, Nadal also retained the ATP no. 1 singles ranking.
-He did not lose a single set in the entire tournament.
+He did not lose a single set during the tournament, losing no more than 5 games per match, and lost just 21 games in total.

 Seeds

 The top eight seeds receive a bye into the second round.